godotengine/godot-docs/classes/class_mesh.rst

 - void **surface_set_material** **(** :ref:`int<class_int>` surf_idx, :ref:`Material<class_Material>` material **)**

-Set a :ref:`Material<class_Material>` for a given surface.
+Sets a :ref:`Material<class_Material>` for a given surface.
 Surface will be rendered using this material.